RWilson-Tyr/EarthNbN/README.md

 * Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user
 * Request
-  * Method: delete
+  * Method: DELETE
-  * URL: /spots/:spotId/bookings
+  * URL: /bookings/:bookingId
   * Body: none

 * Successful Response